University-Wide and More Opportunities

 The purpose of the Instructional Innovation Award is to recognize and share at the university level outstanding innovations in teaching that result in improved learning.
 This award recognizes innovative teaching practices designed to improve student learning in online, blended or face-to-face courses.
 Innovations may include any novel teaching strategy or tool designed to enhance student learning.

-Nominees will submit nominations and attachments electronically to email@example.com by Dec.
-9.
+Nominees should submit nominations and attachments electronically to [email protected].

 Teaching for Social Justice and Democracy Award